 The purpose of the Navy Gold Star Program is to deliver on the Navy’s commitment to surviving families of deceased service members.
 The Navy Gold Star Program connects you with people who can help you cope with your loss.

-Often, after the loss of a loved one, unresolved issues or questions may present themselves months or years after a loss.
-The Navy is dedicated to providing long-term casualty assistance to foster resiliency for Surviving families of deceased Service Members for as long as they desire.
+Oftentimes after the loss a loved one, unresolved issues or questions may present themselves months or years after a loss.
+The Navy is dedicated to providing long-term casualty assistance to foster resiliency for surviving families of deceased service members for as long as they desire.

-Widows, parents and next-of-kin of deceased service members.
-The term “widow” includes widowers.
-The term “parents” includes mother, father, stepmother, stepfather, adoptive mother or father, and foster parents who stood in loco parentis.
-Next-of-kin includes children, brothers, sisters, half-brothers and half-sisters.
-Children include stepchildren and children through adoption.
+Widow, parents and next of kin of deceased service members.
+The term widow includes widowers.
+The term parents includes; mother, father, step mother, step father, mother or father through adoption and foster parents who stood in loco parentis.
+Next of kin includes children, brothers, sisters, half-brothers and half-sisters.
+Children include step children and children through adoption.

 Gold Star Referral